Vexll/AI-league/README.md

 Integration with custom datasets for enhanced responses.

 Features
-Conversation Memory
+1. Conversation Memory
 Remembers up to 10 previous interactions.

 Provides personalized, context-aware responses.

-Specialized Agents
+2. Specialized Agents
 FoodAgent: Assists with food-related queries 🍔.

 SportsAgent: Provides sports-related information 🏅.

 GeneralAgent: A versatile assistant for miscellaneous queries.

-Query Routing
+3. Query Routing

-GPT-3.5-turbo for intelligent classification of queries.
+Uses GPT-3.5-turbo for intelligent classification of queries.

 Default fallback to GeneralAgent in case of errors or unrecognized queries.